steveturri/bitnami-docker-laravel/README.md

 # Laravel packaged by Bitnami

+## What changed in this fork?

+This fork is locked and modified to meet company use case for local dev envs.
+Specifically we are removing the raw clone of laravel and allowing our local mapped repo to be used.
+Developer should clone the repo first.
+The docker-compose.yml will have more information.

 ## What is Laravel?

 > Laravel is an open source PHP framework for web application development.